Google announces AI advances in text-to-video, language translation, more

 Google is building a universal speech translator

-After reviewing a variety of Google advances in language AI research, the company announced an effort to reflect the diversity of the world’s languages and an ambitious stab at building a model that supports the world’s top 1000 languages.
+After reviewing a variety of Google advances in language AI research, Google Brain leader Zoubin Ghahramani announced the company’s effort to reflect the diversity of the world’s languages and an ambitious stab at building a model that supports the world’s top 1000 languages.

-It also announced that Google is building a universal speech model trained on over 400 languages, with the “largest language model coverage seen in a speech model today,” the company claims.
+In addition, Google says it is building a universal speech model trained on over 400 languages, with the claim that it is the “largest language model coverage seen in a speech model today.”

+All of these efforts “will be a multi year journey,” he said.
+“But this project will set a critical foundation for making language based AI truly helpful for everyone.”

 A strong focus on responsible AI

-Following the AI announcements, Marian Croak, VP of engineering at Google, and James Manyika, SVP at Google-Alphabet, discussed Google’s focus on responsible AI.
+Following the AI announcements, which also included Marian Croak, VP of engineering at Google, and James Manyika, SVP at Google-Alphabet, discussed Google’s focus on responsible AI.